Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Basic Model and Optimal Fleet Size

 \section{Basic Model and Optimal Fleet Size}

 \chi{\{0, \ldots, K\}}

 This section is devoted to the basic model.
-As seen in Section~\ref{sec:mf}, the behavior of the system can be approximated by the ODE~\eqref{eq:ODE} when the system gets large.
-This allows a complete study of the performance metric as a function of $s$.
-An optimal reliable fleet ratio is found and the best performance is derived.
-The influence of parameters $\lambda/\mu$ and $K$ will be discussed.
+As seen in Section~\ref{sec:mf}, the behavior of the system can be approximated by the ODE~\eqref{eq:ODE} when the system becomes large.
+This allows for a complete study of the performance metric as a function of $s$.
+We derive the optimal reliable fleet ratio and discuss the influence of the parameters $\lambda/\mu$ and $K$.